-Amargosa – First called Johnnie Station, this was once an important stop on the Las Vegas & Tonopah Railroad, originally established as a temporary site while tracks were being laid westward toward Rhyolite and Beatty.
+Amargosa – First called Johnnie Station, this was once an important stop on the Las Vegas & Tonopah Railroad, established initially as a temporary site.
+At the same time, tracks were being laid westward toward Rhyolite and Beatty.
 However, it became a permanent station when strikes were made at Johnnie.
-When a post office was opened in December, 1901, the name was changed to Amargosa, meaning “bitter water” in Spanish, because a recent well dug in the area had brought up nothing but brackish water.
-The post office was short lived however, and closed just a year later.
-Another opened three miles west of Rhyolite in 1904 which then serviced the Amargosa community.
+When a post office was opened in December 1901, the name was changed to Amargosa, meaning “bitter water” in Spanish, because a recent well dug in the area had brought up nothing but brackish water.
+However, the post office was short-lived and closed just a year later.
+Another opened three miles west of Rhyolite in 1904, then servicing the Amargosa community.
 By then, the tiny settlement had begun to boast a few businesses, including a store, hotel, restaurant, and a blacksmith shop.

-However, when the mines at Johnnie began to produced again, people soon came back.
-In 1914 it supported about 25 people, but three years later it was completely abandoned.
-The only remnant of Amargosa is the large concrete foundation of the old station and it is difficult to find.
-The old townsite is located about 16.5 miles east of Amargosa Valley on the north side of US 95.
+However, when the mines at Johnnie began to produce again, people soon returned.
+In 1914 it supported about 25 people, but it was completely abandoned three years later.
+The only remnant of Amargosa is the large concrete foundation of the old station, and it is difficult to find.
+The old townsite is located about 16.5 miles east of Amargosa Valley on the north side of U.S. 95.

-Ashton – About 15 miles southwest of Beatty, Ashton was small water stop on the Tonopah & Tidewater Railroad.
+Ashton – About 15 miles southwest of Beatty, Ashton was a small water stop on the Tonopah & Tidewater Railroad.
 It never really developed and after the railroad pulled out it was abandoned.
 There are no remains today.

-Unfortunately, when the mining towns which Beatty supported declined after the Panic of 1907, Beatty did as well.
+Unfortunately, when the mining towns Beatty supported declined after the Panic of 1907, Beatty did as well.
 The Beatty Bullfrog Miner went out of business in 1909.
-Residents then received their news from the nearby Rhyolite Herald, but, it too, went out of publication in 1912.
+Residents then received their news from the nearby Rhyolite Herald, but it, too, went out of publication in 1912.

-The Las Vegas and Tonopah Railroad ceased operations into Beatty in 1918.
-The Bullfrog & Goldfield Railroad followed suit a decade later in 1928.
+The Las Vegas and Tonopah Railroad ceased operations in Beatty in 1918.
+The Bullfrog & Goldfield Railroad followed suit a decade later, in 1928.
 However, the town still sported the Tonopah and Tidewater and continued to act as a railhead for the area.
-It too, would pull out of the small town in 1940.
-However, that same decade, Nellis Air Force Base and other federal installations contributed to the town’s economy, as did tourism from Death Valley National Park, and the rise of Las Vegas as an entertainment center.
+It, too, would pull out of the small town in 1940.
+However, that same decade, Nellis Air Force Base and other federal installations contributed to the town’s economy, as did tourism from Death Valley National Park and the rise of Las Vegas as an entertainment center.
 However, by 1950, it was only called home to 485 people.

 The Beatty area had no newspaper for decades until 1947, when the Beatty Bulletin, a supplement to the Goldfield News, began to be published.
 However, it would only last until 1956.